privacysandstorm/privacysandstorm.github.io/content/about/posts/2025-11-datasets-software.md

 - [**VisibleV8**](https://www.kapravelos.com/projects/vv8/): this is a custom variant of the V8 JavaScript engine at the heart of Chromium, the Node.js runtime, etc., that allows to capture and log JavaScript API calls while crawling websites for instance.
 This could be useful to researchers performing measurement studies on the Web.

 - [**DuckDuckGo Tracker Radar Collector**](https://github.com/duckduckgo/tracker-radar-collector): a modular, multithreaded, puppeteer-based crawler used to generate third party request data for DuckDuckGo Tracker Radar, but also used by several academic studies.

+## Other

+- [**SoK: Advances and Open Problems in Web Tracking**](https://arxiv.org/abs/2506.14057) for a systematization of developments in web tracking (threat model for the web, tracking techniques, defenses, regulations overview, and evolution) and identification of open problems in the field.